-I know, you have loved the Hash Brown Casserole found at Cracker Barrel.
+I know, you have loved the Cracker Barrel hashbrown casserole recipe.
 They have now raised the bar, check out the new Cracker Barrel Loaded Hashbrown casserole.
 It’s creamy, cheesy, and hearty with sausage.

 The Cracker Barrel Loaded Hashbrown Casserole was a dish that was recently served as part of their seasonal menu.
 They often switch out menu items on a seasonal basis, and I fell in love with this new heartier casserole.